top of page

 Luis A. Torres, Jr.

-Son of immigrants from Puerto Rico, Luis A. Torres, Jr., Esq. grew up in Brooklyn, was the first in his family to achieve a college degree, became a devoted husband and father who settled into life on Staten Island and became an upstanding leader in his community.
-Luis was a man of profound compassion whose sunny disposition and quick wit uplifted everyone he met.
+Son of immigrants from Puerto Rico, Luis A. Torres, Jr., Esq. grew up in Brooklyn, was the first in his family to achieve a college degree, became a devoted husband and father who settled into life on Staten Island.
+An attorney, he became an upstanding leader in his community.
+Despite his own suffering from the effects of abuse by clergy in his childhood, Luis had a sunny disposition and quick wit uplifted everyone he met.

 September 11, 2001